rezwansaki/tailwind_setup/README.md

 ### How to use:
 1. Download this project from GitHub
 2. npm install
-3. Modify index.html for new design which I need
+3. Modify index.html for new design which you need
-4. build now
+4. npm run build